Mi Padrino Creates All-In-One Experience For Hispanic Event Planners

 Startup Helps Its 300,000th Latinx Family Plan Their Celebration Online

-ANN ARBOR, Mich., March 14, 2019 /PRNewswire-HISPANIC PR WIRE/ -- Mi Padrino®, an innovative Hispanic event website, celebrates its 300,000th user today.
+ANN ARBOR, Mich., March 14, 2019 /PRNewswire/ -- Mi Padrino®, an innovative Hispanic event website, celebrates its 300,000th user today.
 The online platform is a true one-stop shop planning experience for quinceañeras, bodas, and other traditional Hispanic events, allowing Latinx families from all over the country to easily plan their events online while embracing their centuries-old traditions.

 With Mi Padrino's event planning and crowd-gifting platform, families can plan their entire events online from start to finish.
 Users get a personalized online checklist to stay organized and keep track of everything that needs to get done.
 Mi Padrino's vendor platform lists bands, venues, photographers, and other types of vendors in their area specializing in these traditional events.
 Inspiration and planning guides help keep them prepared and make sure they pick the right vendors that are truly perfect for them.